micheleangioni/multi-language/README.md

 Multi Language is a [Laravel 5.1+](http://laravel.com) package which handles localization.
 It acts as a wrapper for Laravel localization and lets ease translations of your default lang files into new languages.

+In case of incompatibilities or errors with Laravel 5.1 - 5.3, or for PHP 5.6, please use [version 0.3](https://github.com/micheleangioni/multi-language/tree/0.3).

 ## Installation

-Multi Language can be installed through Composer, just include `"michele-angioni/multi-language": "~0.2"` to your composer.json and than run `composer update`.
+Multi Language can be installed through Composer, just include `"michele-angioni/multi-language": "~0.4"` to your composer.json and than run `composer update`.

-If you are looking for the Laravel 4 version, use the not-anymore-maintained 0.1 version in your composer-json `"michele-angioni/multi-language": "0.1"`.

 ## Configuration